mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing 10G NICs

 If you choose a 10G switch, your work isn't over.
-To achieve 10 Gbps speeds, you need a 10G Network interface controller (NIC) for each device you want to run at 10G speeds.
+To achieve 10 Gbps speeds, you need a 10G network interface controller (NIC) for each device you want to run at 10G speeds.
 A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet.

 I had a lot of trouble finding 10G NICs for my systems.
 I got 10G working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.